ccl-lab/utils/README.md

 ## Usage

-Must put the beep audio file (beep.mp3) in the same folder as the script
+Must put the beep audio file (beep.mp3) in the same folder as the script if adding beep.

-Place in the same folder as the video files.
-Video files should only contain date and kid ID, and reads from compiledValues.csv, with filename, verb, and onset information.
-Creates new videos, 5 seconds long, with the naming format of "(verb)(kidID)(utteranceCount)_(length).mov".
+Place in the same folder as the video files and csv file.
+Csv file should contain the video file name(s) without the file extension, utterance onset, utterance offset, verb, and verb onset (in that order).
+Creates new videos, 5 seconds long, with the naming format of "(verb)_(filename)_(utteranceCount)_(length).(fileextension)"

-# CSV Joiner Script

-Place in same folder as cleaned csv files, finds files that have "verbonset_cleaned" in the name and copies the data into a new array, which is then written to the file compiledValues.csv.